Current employer: Southend Adult Community College/Front Row Music

-“Studying at Plymouth University has allowed me to develop as a musician...
+“Studying at University of Plymouth has allowed me to develop as a musician...
 It’s really important to follow your passions, and university not only allows you to do this but it also allows you to explore new areas of interest.”

 Tell us about your career path since graduation.

 Since completing my degree, I subsequently completed my PGCE in secondary music.
 I am now working part time as a music teacher, going to various schools and running night classes at the local adult college.
 Alongside this I am now studying part time for a Masters degree in The Psychology of Music in Education, through Sheffield University.

 How has your degree helped/influenced your career path?

 The music degree at Plymouth has given me the necessary skills and attitude to not only secure a place on, but to effectively complete, a teacher training course, and to become a good communicator and leader in the classroom.

 What is the most difficult thing you have faced in your career?

 Early mornings.
 There is an adjustment to be made after finishing university and starting a job.
 But this can’t be avoided.
 Also, it’s been both challenging and engaging when I’ve had to apply the knowledge gained from the course in a practical environment.